 View the complete policy

 Once your Vault connection is configured, you’ll see import options throughout Infisical wherever relevant.
-Here’s what you can import:Import Secrets into a Project
+The sections below cover each type of resource you can migrate.Migrating KV Secrets

 -